From Morphism Categories to Functor Categories: Auslander-Reiten components of Auslander algebras

 \section{Auslander-Reiten components of Auslander algebras}

-Throughout the section, we assume that $\La$ is a non-semisimple self-injective algebra of finite representation type and ${\rm A}$ denotes its Auslander algebra.
+Unless otherwise specified, we assume throughout this section that $\La$ is a non-semisimple indecomposable self-injective algebra of finite representation type, and ${\rm A}$ denotes its Auslander algebra.
 In the whole section, we use the identification $\mmod{\rm A}\simeq \mmod(\mmod\Lambda)$ described earlier.
 Once more, in this section, the quadruple family of objects in $\CH$ of types $(a), (b), (c),$ and $(d)$ become important.
 We aim to identify certain components of the (stable) Auslander-Reiten quiver of ${\rm A}$.
 To this end, we need firstly study particular $\tau_\CH$-periodic objects in $\CH$ and their periodicity.